 Adam Driver’s parents are divorced

-Driver is the son of a Baptist minister, Joe Driver, and paralegal Nancy Wright (née Needham).
+Driver is the son of Joe Driver and Nancy Wright (née Needham).
 When Driver was 7-years-old, he and his mother moved from his birthplace of San Diego to Mishawaka, Indiana.
 There, she reconnected with her high school boyfriend, Rodney G. Wright.
 At the time, he drove a cab, but after some convincing, he became a Baptist minister at the Immanuel Baptist Church in Mishawaka.
 He helped raise Driver as his own.